minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 cd bin

 java org.minima.Start
 ````

-That could come in useful to you sometime in the future, should you ever need (or want) to change something in the Minima source, since when you build that source, the `bin` directory is where the build gets compiled.
+That could come in useful to you sometime in the future, should you ever need (or want) to change something in the Minima source, since when you build that source, that's how you'll fire up your new build.

 ## Creatively Commandeer

-There is no need to start from scratch - the [MiFi](https://github.com/glowkeeper/MiFi) repository  already contains a number of MiniDapps, so we'll commandeer one of those - [cowsay](https://github.com/glowkeeper/MiFi/www/minidapps/cowsay).
+There is no need to start from scratch when creating your first MiniDapp - the [MiFi](https://github.com/glowkeeper/MiFi) repository  already contains some examples, so we'll commandeer one of those - [cowsay](https://github.com/glowkeeper/MiFi/www/minidapps/cowsay).
 Change to your cloned MiFi directory, then:

 ```
 cd www/minidapps
 cp -R cowsay helloWorld
 ```

 If all has gone well, you should now have a `helloWorld` directory containing all the goodness (and more) of [cowsay](https://github.com/glowkeeper/MiFi/www/minidapps/cowsay).
 Open that directory in your favourite IDE - here's what it that looks like in my IDE of choice, ([atom](https://atom.io/)):